-- (2) Other languages German, French, Russian, Spanish, Chinese and Korean If you elect to focus on Humanities and Social Sciences Field through the Specialization in Infrastructure and Urban Society of the Department of Infrastructure and Urban Society, you may select one of the foreign languages listed above in lieu of English for admissions scoring.
+(2) Other languages - German, French, Russian, Spanish, Chinese and Korean

+If you elect to focus on Humanities and Social Sciences Field through the Specialization in Infrastructure and Urban Society of the Department of Infrastructure and Urban Society, you may select one of the foreign languages listed above in lieu of English for admissions scoring.
 If you intend to do so, you need to first contact a faculty member who you wish to act as your academic advisor, and then select one of the foreign languages listed below for admissions scoring when application documents are submitted.
 (You must write the respective foreign language on the application documents.)
-However, if your native language is stated above, you may not choose your native language as a foreign language. - 1) If you select either German, French, Russian, or Spanish, for the foreign language admissions component, you must submit the exam results (certificates of proficiency showing test scores of one of the exams listed below) subject to admissions scoring (original Certificates of Proficiency only, no photocopies accepted) during your application period or the day of your first departmental exam (You must pass it before the exam starts as required by the exam supervisor, etc.).
+However, if your native language is stated above, you may not choose your native language as a foreign language.

+1) If you select German, French, Russian, or Spanish, you will be considered as being selected on the basis of your score converted to its CEFR equivalent, and will not sit a written exam.
+You must submit the exam results (certificates of proficiency showing test scores of one of the exams listed below) subject to admissions scoring (original Certificates of Proficiency only, no photocopies accepted) during your application period or the day of your first departmental exam (You must submit it before the exam starts as required by the exam supervisor, etc.).
 You will be deemed ineligible for admission if you fail to submit a foreign language Certificate of Proficiency with a passing score, issued within five years prior to the day of the departmental exam.
 The submitted Certificates of Proficiency will be returned at the time of your interview.